 The talk was fun to prepare and run, the feedback we received was awesome.
-It was worth the effort.
+I t was worth the effort.
 Romain and I agreed we should do this more often.
-We Immortalized this moment with a few friends at the Xebia photo booth.

 I spent the 3rd and last day of the conference with a cool devops gang, those guys named themself Devops Mercenaries

 Here are some of my notes (stuff I need to look at when my time and priority will allow it):

 look at ThoughtWorks’ Continuous Delivery platform, Go as it’s been Open Sourced

 Give a try to capistrano as a remote server automation and deployment tool (triggered by Jenkins)

 try to understand zookeeper use case

 have a closer look at serverspec, and eventually use it to audit (through serverspec logs) the automated servers

 segregate 3 types of jenkins servers: one for build (soft factory), one for QA (quality factory with Selenium, Gatling …), one for delivery/deployment